noranta4/noranta4.github.io/index.md

-Thoughts about my journey in AI research.
+Thoughts from my journey in AI research.

 [//]: # (I am Antonio Norelli, PhD student in AI @ Sapienza University of Rome, CS department.
 More about me here.)